 Follow and support the Mara elephants

-Via a second Mara Elephant Whereabouts database people can upload their own observations, photos and comments on the Mara elephants (their behavior, movements, interactions, conflicts, threats, etc.) to share with other participants, the authorities and the general public.
-Within this database you will over time find an advanced mapping functionality showing selected location data.
+Via the online interface of a second Mara Elephant Whereabouts database people can upload their own observations, photos and comments on the Mara elephants (their behavior, movements, interactions, conflicts, threats, etc.).
+This database is related to an advanced mapping functionality showing selected location data.
+You have to be a registered user to access the above databases - they are both password-protected.

 Furthermore, in November 2011 we launched the Mara EleApp.
 This app, for Android-based phones, will provide an efficient way for people to collect and upload observations directly to the above mentioned Observations database.